fusion-energy/cad_to_dagmc/dev/_sources/outputs/unstructured_vtk.md

 Creates tetrahedral volume meshes for use with OpenMC's `UnstructuredMesh` tally.

 :::{note}
-Volume mesh output **requires the GMSH backend**.
+Volume mesh output requires the **GMSH** or **cad-to-dagmc-mesher** backend.
 The CadQuery meshing backend cannot create volume meshes.
 :::

 ## Basic Export